Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 ## 5. Software library licensing

 The code provided in this repository makes use of the libraries listed in the following table.
-When using any code from this repository, make sure you follow any applicable licenses of the used libraries in addition to the license of the project.
-A copy of the licenses is provided in the 'LICENSES' directory.
+When using any code from this repository, make sure you follow any applicable licenses of the libraries in addition to the license of the project.
+A copy of the licenses is provided in the [LICENSES](LICENSES) directory.

 | Library | License |
 | ------- | ------- |